-Maps 4.44 and 4.45 show the locations of highly vulnerable aquifers and significant groundwater recharge areas respectively in Central Huron.
+Maps 4.CH.HVA and 4.CH.SGRA show the locations of highly vulnerable aquifers and significant groundwater recharge areas respectively in Central Huron.
 Most HVAs are scattered east from Holmesville.
 Two small HVAs fall in the west portion: one just beyond the south east corner of Goderich and the other immediately across the Maitland River from Benmiller.
 SGRAs correspond to coarse-textured physiographic units which generally run north/south across the municipality: a sand plain in a broad band near the Lake Huron shore, and spillways and kame moraines covering much of the east half of Central Huron.
-The vulnerability score for all HVAs is 6, while SGRAs can have a vulnerability score of 6, 4 or 2.
+The vulnerability score for all HVAs is 6, while SGRAs are not assigned a score.